MEXICAN CORAL REEFS

 WHAT

-Each volunteer diver will be required to commit to conducting a minimum of three site surveys.
+Each volunteer diver must commit to conducting a minimum of three site surveys.
 Survey sites are clustered, making access to three sites during a single multi-day visit manageable.

 At each field site dive teams will swim 5 different 25-meter-long belt transects parallel to the coast.
 Teams will swim each of the five transects three times to collect the following data: